-3. DUE FROM OTHER AGENCY
+3. DUE FROM OTHER AGENCIES

-The amounts Due from Other Agency included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due from the Pasco County District School Board for FEFP funds.
+The amounts Due from Other Agencies included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due from the Pasco County District School Board for FEFP funds, capital outlay funds and grant programs.
 This receivable is considered to be fully collectible and as such, no allowance for uncollectibles is accrued.